 Outpatient care is a type of addiction treatment program that many individuals choose to attend.
-Call 800 774 5796(Who Answers?) now to find safe, affordable rehab programs for addiction and to learn more about your recovery options.

 What Is Outpatient Treatment?